MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

 Three primary benefits can be attained with a proper operational visibility:

-1. Keep stock levels optimized.
+1. Optimize stock levels.
 2. Reduce Supply chain costs.
 3. Improved decision making.

-In order to give customers these benefits,we are introducing close to real-time inventory query screens that can be used across different areas of Dynamics 365 Intelligent Order Management.
+In order to give customers these benefits,we are introducing close to real-time inventory query screens that can be used across different areas of Dynamics 365 Intelligent Order Management.This will have information updated from your source system as a fundamental tenant for heterogenous supply chain systems.

 [!NOTE]
-This query screen will be smart enough to understand if Dynamics 365 Finance and Operations is enabled in the landcsape.
+This is an intelligent query screen and automatically detects an enabled instance of Dynamics 365.
 Accordingly this query screen will leverage Dynamics 365 Finance and Operations inventory for querying and showcase the availability for the same.
 In case **Available to Promise** is enabled, then this query screen will also allow to query incoming availability from **Dynamics 365 Finance and Operations**.

 ![Inventory Operational Visibility.](media/IVQuery.png)